 What Will I Learn?

-Students will learn about human anatomy and physiology, observing patients, basic patient care principles, patients' legal rights, tracking and reporting patient information and safety protocols.
+Students will gain knowledge in human anatomy and physiology, develop skills in observing patients, learn fundamental principles of patient care, understand patients' legal rights, acquire proficiency in tracking and reporting patient information, and become familiar with safety protocols.

 Description